Dmitriy1892/DizzyTrip/README.md

 ## Notes

-This is a sample project for practice in multi-module architecture combining with Dagger 2 and MVI pattern.
+This is a sample project for practice in multi-module architecture combining with Dagger2 and MVI pattern.